 In a paper to the journal Oecologia back in 1973, Pat Morris presented data from his study on 167 winter nests from Bushy Park in west London.
 Morris observed that hedgehogs left the exposed parts of the park for more sheltered hibernation sites (e.g. peripheral plantations) as winter approached, with 25% of hibernacula built in November; only a few were constructed between January and March.
 Similarly, Amy Haigh observed a move into areas of scrub during October and November on her study site in Ireland and tracking data collected by Anni Rautio and her colleagues showed animals moving from urban areas into peripheral forest to overwinter.
 Haigh’s studies revealed that most summer nests were built in pastureland, while hibernacula were almost invariably constructed amongst thick bramble, which offers better support.
 Indeed, most (82%) of the 16 farmland nests she and her colleagues found were built in hedgerows.

-Rautio and her co-workers noted that just over one-third of nests were built under bushes or against tree trunks.
+Rautio and her co-workers noted that forest areas were one of the most important nesting habitats for urban hedgehogs, especially in autumn and winter, when coniferous forests provide a secure hibernation site and just over one-third of nests were built under bushes or against tree trunks.
 Similarly, Carly Pettett and her colleagues report, in a paper to the European Journal of Wildlife Research in 2017, that almost half (48%) of the 40 village nests they found during their study in Norfolk and Yorkshire were constructed in scrub, 25% in buildings (under sheds or in hay barns) and 23% in hedgerows; various man-made structures were also used for nesting in villages, including sheds, compost heaps and under tarpaulin.
 In farmland, 75% of nests were built in hedges.

 Radio-tracking studies of hedgehogs in Nottinghamshire by Richard Yarnell and his team found that, of 31 winter nests used during the winter of 2012/2013, 33% were made in bramble, 19% in hedgerows, 19% among shrubs, 10% in rabbit burrows, 10% in vegetation around buildings and 3% in wood piles.
 Indeed, both Reeve and Morris found a preference for building nests among brambles; the better support prolonging nest life.
 The average lifespan of a nest in Morris’ study was just short of six-and-a-half months, with those constructed under supporting cover such as bramble or log piles out-lasting those that were built in less well supported areas, such as in long grass.
 Among the well-supported nests, some 17% could be found a year later, while only 2% of the poorly-supported ones lasted that long.
 It appears that nests decayed rapidly once water got in.